xianjinseow92/profile-page-edit/README.md

 This simple application was created using React and Firebase!

-## Description
+## Features

-A SPA comprising of a form that a user can fill up with their personal details and submit to a database.
+A SPA comprising of a form that a user can fill with their personal details and submit to a database.

+### 1: Validation
 The form features field-level validation and error checking for the following fields:

-1. Name (required)
+1. Name (required, only strings allowed)

-- Only strings allowed

 2. Profile Picture (required)
-3. Age (required)
+3. Age (required, only numbers && above 18 allowed)

-- Only numbers allowed
-- Only above 18 allowed

 4. Work Experience
+- title (required, only strings allowed && special characters not allowed)

-- Start Date (required field)
+- Start Date (required)
-- End Date (required field, if current position checkbox not clicked)
+- End Date (required, if current position checkbox not checked)
-- Company (required)
+- Company (required, only strings allowed)
 - Company logo (required)
-- Job Description (required)
+- Job Description (required, only strings allowed)

+### 2: Auto scroll
+On submit, should there be any fields that are invalid, the form assists the user by automatically scrolling to the invalid field.

+## 3: Reset Data
-It also comes with a reset profile button to allow the user to completely reset/clear his profile data.
+It also comes with a reset profile button to allow the user to reset/clear his/her profile data.

-## Installation
+# Installation

-### Via terminal
+#### Via terminal

 ```
 $ git clone https://github.com/xianjinseow92/profile-page-edit.git <your-folder-name>
 $ yarn start
 ```

-## Tech Stacks
+## Tech Stack

 React
 Firebase